 Hey!
 I’m Calliope, a queer Leatherboy living in a 24/7 power exchange dynamic.
 I’m non-binary and use they/them pronouns – my Daddy uses he/him pronouns.
-I’ve been in the BDSM scene for ten years and my current dynamic for four.
-I came into the lifestyle after years of reading dirty fanfiction and wanting to explore the sexy side of the scene.
-I became more drawn to full-time, intense power exchange although I struggled with feeling like I was capable of it.
+I’ve been in the BDSM scene for twelve years and my current dynamic for five.
+I came into the lifestyle after years of reading dirty fanfiction and wanting to explore the in-person side of the scene.
+I became drawn to full-time, intense power exchange although I struggled with feeling like I was capable of it.

 As part of my journey, I found myself in Leather and became a charter member of a Leather club.
 Leather has been my guiding force for much of my journey and preserving it, literally and figuratively, is important to me.
 I believe in learning from our history and understanding those that came before us without getting lost in the nostalgia.

 Since Daddy and I have found our homes in Leather, our dynamic is modeled from Leather Daddy/boy dynamics.
 Daddy is nurturing and firm, guiding me and helping me grow as a person and a Leatherboy.
 I strive to serve him in all I do and make sure we’re not super serious all the time.
-I also draw influence from the history of courtesans, improving skills focused around companionship, communication, beauty in all things, and more.
+I also draw influence from the history of courtesans, improving skills focused on companionship, communication, beauty in all things, and more.
 I am also a beginner bootblack and enjoy caring for our leathers.